uwuclxdy/clouder/bot_requirements.md

 ## **Project Structure**
 ```
+migrations/ # database migrations
+└── ...
 src/
 ├── main.rs
 ├── .env
 ├── config.rs # everything configurable here - not spread out across mod files or anywhere else
+├── commands/ # all slash commands, organized in folders and files
+│   ├── custom/ # code for handling custom commands with configurable per-server prefixe
+│   └── ...
 ├── database/ # db related code
-│   ├── selfroles.rs
 │   └── ...
-├── commands/ # all slash commands, organized in folders and files
-│   ├── selfroles.rs
-│   ├── custom/
-│   └── ...
 ├── events/ # event handlers
-│   ├── selfrole_interactions.rs
 │   └── ...
-├── tests/ # all tests here instead of anywhere else
+├── tests/ # all tests here and nowhere else
 │   └── ...
+├── utils/ # common methods used in multiple commands or other parts of code
+│   └── ...
 ├── web/ # web dashboard related code (use include_str!() macro for html and other static files in order to compile them into binary as well)
+│   ├── static/ # js and css here and NOT in .rs files
+│   ├── templates/ # html templates here
 │   └── ...
-├── external/ # external API interactions
+└── external/ # external API interactions
-│   └── ...
-└── utils/ # common methods used in multiple commands or other parts of code
     └── ...
 ```

-## **Structure on program start**
+## **Structure in production**
 - Auto-creates `data` folder, db file (if not exists) and tables on startup with `IF NOT EXISTS`
 ```
 ├── clouder.exe